AFLplusplus/AFLplusplus/docs/ideas.md

 ## Reengineer `afl-fuzz` as Thread Safe, Embeddable Library

 Right now, afl-fuzz is single threaded, cannot safely be embedded in tools, and not multi-threaded.
 It makes use of a large number of globals, must always be the parent process and exec child processes.
 Instead, afl-fuzz could be refactored to contain no global state and globals.
 This allows for different use cases that could be implemented during this project.
+Note that in the mean time a lot has happened here already, but e.g. making it all work and implement multithreading in afl-fuzz ... there is still quite some work to do.

 Mentor: hexcoder- or vanhauser-thc